hbctraining/Intro-to-rnaseq-hpc-O2/lessons/2day_rnaseq_workflow.md

 ## Read Alignment
 The alignment process consists of choosing an appropriate reference genome to map our reads against, and performing the read alignment using one of several splice-aware alignment tools such as [STAR](https://github.com/alexdobin/STAR) or [HISAT2](https://ccb.jhu.edu/software/hisat2/index.shtml) (HISAT2 is a successor to both HISAT and TopHat2).
 The choice of aligner is a personal preference and also dependent on the computational resources that are available to you.

 For this workshop we will be using STAR (Spliced Transcripts Alignment to a Reference), an aligner designed to specifically address many of the challenges of RNAseq read mapping.
-STAR is shown to have **high accuracy** and outperforms other aligners by more than a **factor of 50 in mapping speed (but also requires quite a bit of memory**).

 ### STAR Alignment Strategy